 ENGL U340.
-Interpreting Popular Culture (3) Popular literature, television, film, graphic novels, video games, animation, popular music, YouTube, and other mass culture phenomena with an emphasis on cultural studies methodologies for understanding content, form, genre, and literary influences.
+Interpreting Popular Culture (3) Close reading and textural analysis of popular literature, television, film, graphic novels, video games, animation, popular music, YouTube, and other mass culture phenomena with an emphasis on cultural studies methodologies for understanding content, form, genre, and literary influences.
 Popular culture examples will be chosen to reflect current popular trends.
 ENGL U240/U340 will be offered concurrently.
-The reading and writing assignments for ENGL U340 will be longer and more intense.
+The reading and writing assignments for ENGL U340 will be longer and more intensive.
 Students may not enroll for both courses.